The Youth GO Project

 Daily check-ins, nightly vespers, at home mission projects, social gatherings and discernment workshops will be an integral part of the plan no matter what!

 The GO Project youth programs are our longest-running programs!
 GO was started by a youth group and their desire to go on a mission trip while living into their own beliefs, values, and understanding of Christ in the world.
 They struggled to find a partner organization that shared those values while also being inclusive, and so, they created their own mission experience in Toronto.
 Since 2007, we have expanded our youth programs to seven cities and towns across the country and hope to continue to grow.

-Our traditional summer youth programs run for 11 days in the summer.
-This summer – 2019 – we are offering an 8-day program at Islington United Church in Toronto, where The GO Project was founded.
+Our overnight programs run for 11 or 8-days.
 During the program, participants and staff reside at the host church, cook and eat together, serve with local environmental and social justice organizations, and discern how they are being called into action in their own lives and communities through discernment workshops.
 Youth programs provide the mission trip experience without having to leave Canada, and for a fraction of the cost.

 Our hope is that each participant and staff have an ‘aha-moment’ while at GO, serving others, breaking bread together, and having fun with one another, and can leave the program with an action plan on how they can act and serve with their own gifts and skills in their communities.
 In the past, GO Project participants have created community gardens, meal programs, and resolved to offer their time and gifts in various other ways.